 Why Are Land Contracts Used?

 As with other types of seller financing, a land contract may be advantageous to both buyer and seller.

 Benefits to buyers.
 There may be a buyer interested in the real estate for sale but who, because of their credit history or other reasons, cannot obtain approval for a needed mortgage.
 The parties can enter into a sale by land contract so that the buyer makes monthly payments directly to the seller.

 Benefits to sellers.
-The seller does not receive the full purchase price up front, like the seller would if the buyer used a mortgage or paid all cash, but the seller may have more options for potential buyers, especially in a down market.
+The seller does not receive the full purchase price up front, like the seller would if the buyer used a mortgage or paid all cash, but the seller may have more options for potential buyers.
 Also, the seller may be able to negotiate a higher purchase price on the property by offering a sale by land contract.
 The seller may also require and receive a large cash down payment.

 When Does the Buyer Become the New Owner of the Land Contract Property?

 While the buyer is making payments to the seller, the buyer is considered to have an “equitable title” to the property.
 As an equitable title holder, the buyer has an interest in the land contract property and the seller is precluded from selling the property to a third party or subjecting the property to a lien or encumbrance that would interfere with the buyer’s interest in the property.

 The “legal title” to the property remains with the seller until the buyer makes the final payment.
 When the final payment is made, and all conditions of the land contract are met, the deed to the property will be filed with the appropriate government office, such as the county register of deeds, naming the buyer as the new owner of the property.

 What Happens if the Buyer Fails to Make the Land Contract Payments Due?